Implementation of Practical Expedients Under ASC 842

 When performing its hindsight assessment, an entity must consider events and circumstances that occurred up to the effective date of ASC 842.
 A company may elect to use hindsight when considering:

-- Lessee options to extend or terminate the lease
+- Lessee options to extend or terminate a lease

-- Lessee options to purchase the underlying asset
+- Lessee purchase options for an underlying asset

-- Assessment of impairment of the entity’s right-of-use assets
+- Reassessment after impairment of an entity’s right-of-use assets

-This practical expedient may be elected separately or in conjunction with other practical expedients.
-However, most believe the“package of three” practical expedient has priority over the use-of hindsight practical expedient with respect to lease classification.
+These practical expedients may be elected separately or in conjunction with other practical expedients.
+However, most believe the “package of three” practical expedients has priority over the use-of-hindsight practical expedient for lease classification or determining the outcome of actioning lease renewals or termination options.

 The Package of Practical Expedients

-- Lease Classification – An entity does not need to reassess the lease classification for any expired or existing leases.
-For example, leases that were classified as operating leases under ASC 840 will be classified as operating leases under ASC 842.
-And leases that were classified as capital lease under ASC 842 will now be classified as finance lease under ASC 842.
+- Lease Classification: An entity does not need to reassess the lease classification for any expired or existing leases.
+For example, leases classified as operating leases under ASC 840 are still classified as operating leases under ASC 842.
+Leases classified as capital leases under ASC 840 are now classified as finance leases under ASC 842.

-- Embedded Leases – An entity does not need to reassess whether a contract contains a lease.
-This assumes that the lessee is accounting for leases accurately under ASC 840.
+- Embedded Leases: An entity does not need to reassess whether a contract contains a lease, assuming the lessee has accounted for leases accurately under ASC 840.

-- Initial Direct Costs –An entity does not need to reassess any initial direct costs for any existing leases.
+- Initial Direct Costs: An entity does not need to reassess any initial direct costs for any existing leases.
 With ASC 840, a lessee could apply the internal costs of acquiring a lease to initial direct costs.
-Yet, with ASC 842, the script is flipped and initial direct costs are costs that would not have incurred without the acquisition of the lease.
-In other words, external costs.
+The script is flipped with ASC 842, and initial direct costs are any costs that would not have been incurred without the acquisition of the lease.

 Land Easement Practical Expedient

 With the land easement practical expedient, entities are allowed to elect not to assess whether those land easements contain a lease in accordance with ASC 842.
-Many land leases are prepaid and as such are already on the balance sheet.
-If an amendment or new land lease contract is signed after the entity’s effective date of ASC 842 then the lease must be assessed under ASC 842.
+Many land leases are prepaid and, as such, are already on the balance sheet.
+If an amendment is introduced or a new land lease contract is signed after the entity’s effective ASC 842 transition date, then the lease must be assessed under ASC 842.

-Do note, the transition practical expedient for existing land easements may be elected alone or with any of the other transition practical expedients.
+Please note: the transition practical expedient for existing land easements can be elected alone or with any other transition practical expedients.

 Separate Lease & Non-Lease Components Practical Expedient (By Class of Underlying Asset)

-Once a contract is deemed lease, the lessee is permitted to account for each separate lease component and its non lease components as one single lease component.
+Once a contract is deemed to be or contain a lease, the lessee is permitted to account for each separate lease component and its non-lease components as one single lease component.
 Only the components that are integral to the right to use an underlying asset are considered lease components.
-In this case, a component constitutes the transfer of a good or a service.
+In this case, a component constitutes the transfer of a good or service.

-An example of when to use this practical expedient would be with equipment leases.
-Say you lease a truck as a distributor and as a part of your lease agreement, a truck operator provides driving services of the leased asset on behalf of a customer.
-The truck is one component of the lease and the truck operator is a non-lease service or non-lease component.
-On the flip side, multiple lease components cannot be combined into one singular lease component.
+An example of when a business might choose this practical expedient would be for equipment leases.
+Say you lease a truck as a distributor, and as a part of your lease agreement, you’re afforded a truck operator who provides driving services for the leased truck on your behalf.
+The truck is one component of the lease, and the truck operator is a non-lease service provision or non-lease component.
+Conversely, multiple lease components cannot be combined into one singular lease component.

 Private companies are permitted the risk-free rate practical expedient as the discount rate for their leases.
-This essentially allows lessees to avoid having to calculate an incremental borrowing rate, which could create unnecessary cost and complexity and instead use a discount rate that is anything higher than zero.
-If this election is made, then it must be applied to all existing leases as well as any new or modified leases after the ASC 842 effective date.
+This essentially allows lessees to avoid having to calculate an incremental borrowing rate, which could create unnecessary cost and complexity, and instead use a discount rate that is anything higher than zero.
+If this election is made, then you must apply it to all existing leases, all new contracts, and any lease modifications after the ASC 842 effective date.

 Short-Term Lease Practical Expedient

-Under ASC 842, any lease in which the lease term is 12 month or less does not need to be accounted for on the balance sheet.
-In other words, lessees do not need to recognize an ROU asset or the lease liability for leases with a term under 12 months at the lease commencement date.
+Under ASC 842, the short-term lease practical expedient allows any lease with a lease term of 12 months or less to be excluded from the balance sheet.
+In other words, lessees do not need to recognize an ROU asset or the lease liability for any leases with terms less than 12 months at the lease commencement date.

-Practical expedients under ASC 842 are developed to provide relief of the new ASC 842 compliance standards.
-Using practical expedients should reduce the time spent, the cost analyzing and the complexity endured of applying ASC 842.
-When electing to use these practical expedients, the entity must be positive that the lease or contract in question meets the expedients requirements in order to save on an audit at a later date.
+Using practical expedients can help reduce the time spent on modifications and calculations, the cost analysis, and the complexities endured when transitioning and applying ASC 842’s guidance.
+When electing to use these practical expedients, the organization must be positive that the lease or contract meets the expedient’s requirements to avoid issues with financial audits down the road.

 - ASC 842-10-65-1